The Porsche 911 8th Generation

 The classic sportscar with the unmistakeable shape and the engine in its ass is back, and bigger and better and setting faster Nurburgring lap times.

-It’s bigger, better, and has more of the Teutonic idiosyncrasies we’ve always loved.
+It’s bigger, better, and has more of those Teutonic idiosyncrasies we’ve always loved.
 The new 911 has added size, safety features, performance and more to best ever iteration of Porsche’s iconic model.

-As with the 991.2 generation that preceded it, standard 992 generation 911 models will feature three liter flat six engines utilizing forced induction, with the perenially top selling S modeled released first and available now, packing 450 horsepower, up from 420.
+As with the 991.2 generation that preceded it, standard 992 generation 911 models will feature three liter flat six engines utilizing forced induction.
+The perennially top selling S model was released first and available now, packing 450 horsepower, up from 420.
 Torque has increaded from 370 lb-ft to 390.

 The larger turbos hooked up to the 911 mean it’s gotten significantly faster, it’s 0-60 time dropping from 4.1 seconds to 3.5, though its top speed stays at 191mph.
 This despite the car’s weight jumping to 3382 lbs, 163lbs heavier than the previous incarnation.